kevindewalt/oldkevindewalt.github.io/_posts/2015-04-23-customerio.markdown

 ###Onboarding emails?
 Sure, but you have to do them well.

 You might expect that a messaging company like Customer.io relies only on email for onboarding - but we don't.
 Sure, email is awesome - you can instantly deliver targeted, customized messages based on who your customers are or what they're doing in your application.
-Email plays a critical part of our rentention strategy.
+Email plays a critical part in our retention strategy.

 But general onboarding emails are really, really tough to write.
 Most companies write them (emails) loosey-goosey and just hope.
 It doesn't work.